-If you are a United States person, the interest (excluding amounts paid in respect of pre-issuance accrued interest with respect to the 2060 bonds) you receive on the bonds will generally be subject to U.S. taxation and will be considered ordinary interest income on which you will be taxed at the time that such interest is accrued or received, in accordance with the method of accounting that you use for U.S. federal income tax purposes.
+If you are a United States person, the interest (excluding amounts paid in respect of pre-issuance accrued interest) you receive on the bonds will generally be subject to U.S. taxation and will be considered ordinary interest income on which you will be taxed at the time that such interest is accrued or received, in accordance with the method of accounting that you use for U.S. federal income tax purposes.
 Such income will generally constitute foreign source passive category income for purposes of the U.S. foreign tax credit rules.